-During the monitoring period, Silver Fern Farms Ltd demonstrated a high level of environmental performance and good level of administrative performance.
+During the monitoring period, Silver Fern Farms Ltd demonstrated a high level of environmental and administrative performance.

-Silver Fern Farms Ltd holds six resource consents, to allow it to maintain a dam and to take water from the Tawhiti Stream; to discharge to the stream and to land; and to discharge emissions into the air.
+Silver Fern Farms Ltd holds eight resource consents, to allow it to maintain a dam and to take water from the Tawhiti Stream; to discharge to the stream and to land; and to discharge emissions into the air.

-A stormwater system upgrade commenced during the 2020-2021 monitoring period and was completed in the current reporting period.
-A draft stormwater management plan relating to the upgraded system was provided in October 2021, however at the time of writing a finalised version of this plan had not been provided to the Council.
+A stormwater system upgrade commenced during the 2020-2021 monitoring period and was completed in the 2021-2022 monitoring year.
+An updated stormwater management plan was received in June 2023 as part of a consent replacement application.